+PART A - to be completed by the applicant

+ame of child

+of Birth

+,

-PART A - to be completed by the applicant ame of child Date of Birth ol you are ing for St Mary's Catholic Primary School, Penzance Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
+ing for St Mary's Catholic Primary School, Penzance

+Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this

+school.

 Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 1 or those of their parents.
 2

+ame of child of Birth ol you are ing for e tick the box belo